ankitkumar04100/LexiGen-AI/README.md

 - <3 sec response time
 - 99.9% uptime SLA for enterprise users

 ---

-### 📊 Hackathon-Specific Impact
-- MVP demo works with real legal text
-- Judges see **direct real-world applicability**
-- Clear plan for **scaling & sustainability**

----

 # 📌 Part 33: Team Roles

-Even if you’re a solo developer, you need to **showcase a strong team structure** for hackathon judges.

 ---

 ### 👨‍💻 AI & Backend Lead